Chip Saltsman: Tennessee House Speaker Cameron Sexton

 Saltsman serves as a senior advisor to Tennessee House Speaker Cameron Sexton.
 Sexton was first elected Speaker in 2019.

 Saltsman was appointed by House Speaker Cameron Sexton to join the Tennessee Fish and Wildlife Commission in July 2022.

-Mike Pence Presidential Campaign
+Mike Pence presidential campaign

 Saltsman was part of Mike Pence’s 2024 presidential campaign.
-According to ABC News, Saltsman served as the Campaign Chair.
+Saltsman served as the campaign chair.

 Pence dropped out of the presidential race in October 2023.

 Controversies

-Barack The Magic Negro
+2009 RNC Chairmanship withdrawal

 Saltsman was forced to drop out of the 2009 RNC Chairmanship election following a controversy regarding Saltsman's distribution of a CD containing the song “Barack the Magic Negro”, a satirical song mocking the David Ehrenstein opinion-editorial of the same name.

-During the hearings for Saltsman's appointment to the Tennessee Fish and Wildlife Commission in 2023, State Senator London Lamar brought up Saltsman's comments and said we should not be nominating someone who is using racist and derogatory language to elected officials.